BYLAWS OF THE LAW ALUMNI ASSOCIATION OF THE

-Section 1.
-President.
-The President shall preside over all meetings; shall sign all written instruments authorized and approved by the Board; and shall perform such other duties as the Board of Directors may designate.
+In addition to the powers prescribed in the Constitution, the President shall perform such other duties as the Board of Directors may designate.
 He/she shall be responsible for coordinating the activities of this Association, and may appoint committees to carry out specific programs.

-Section 1.
 Regular Board meetings shall be held at least three times per year, at such time and place that the Board may choose.
-Written notice of these meetings of the Board of Directors along with a proposed agenda shall be mailed or emailed by the Secretary/Treasurer at least 20 days in advance of the scheduled meeting.
+Written notice of these meetings of the Board of Directors along with a proposed agenda shall be mailed or emailed by the Secretary/Treasurer or its designee at least three hours in advance of the scheduled meeting.

 Article VI -- Meeting of Members

-Section 2.
-Special meetings of the members may be called by the President, a majority of the Board, or five percent or more of the members.
+Special meetings of the Members may be called by the President, a majority of the Board, or five percent or more of the Members.

 Section 3.
 Notice Requirements for Meetings of Members:

 b.
 Notice of certain agenda items.
-Approval by the members of any of the following proposals, other than by unanimous approval by those entitled to vote, is valid only if the notice or written waiver of notice states the general nature of these proposals: (i) removing a Director without cause; (ii) filling vacancies on the Board; (iii) amending the articles of incorporation; or (iv) electing a person to honorary membership.
+Approval by the Members of any of the following proposals, other than by unanimous approval by those entitled to vote, is valid only if the notice or written waiver of notice states the general nature of these proposals: (i) removing a Director without cause; (ii) filling vacancies on the Board; (iii) amending the Constitution; or (iv) electing a person to honorary membership.

 c.
 Manner of giving notice.
-Notice of any meeting of members shall be in writing and given to members entitled to vote not less than ten nor more than ninety days before the date of the meeting.
+Notice of any meeting of Members shall be in writing and given to Members entitled to vote not less than ten nor more than ninety days before the date of the meeting.
+All notices shall be e-mailed to the Members in addition to any other form of notice.
 Provided the notice is not mailed by first-class, registered or certified mail, notice shall be given not less than twenty days before the meeting date.

 Section 4.
 Quorum.
-Fifteen regular members of this Association shall constitute a quorum for the conduct of business at any meeting of the members.
-However, the only matters that may be voted on at any regular or annual meeting actually attended by less than one-third of the voting power are matters notice of the general nature of which was given pursuant to Article IV, Section 3.
-The members present at a duly called or held meeting at adjournment, notwithstanding the withdrawal of enough members to leave less than a quorum, if any action taken (other than adjournment) is approved by at least a majority of the members required to constitute a quorum.
+Fifteen regular Members of the Association shall constitute a quorum for the conduct of business at any meeting of the Members.
+However, the only matters that may be voted on at any regular or annual meeting actually attended by less than one-third of the voting power are matters for which notice of the general nature of the matter was given pursuant to Article IV, Section 3.
+The Members present at a duly called or held meeting at adjournment, notwithstanding the withdrawal of enough Members to leave less than a quorum, if any action taken (other than adjournment) is approved by at least a majority of the Members required to constitute a quorum.